You’ve got the app. Here’s how you start investing.

 The big difference between an ETF and a share is that an ETF lets you invest in multiple companies or assets.

-For example, a FTSE 100 Index ETF holds investments in the 100 largest companies listed on the London Stock Exchange.
+For example, iShares Core FTSE 100 UCITS ETF holds investments in the 100 largest UK companies.

 A share is different.
 Shares represent ownership in one company, which means you only have an investment in that company.